daquinoaldo/https-localhost/README.md

 [![npm version](https://img.shields.io/npm/v/https-localhost.svg)](https://www.npmjs.com/package/https-localhost?activeTab=versions)

-### Install and trust the certificate
-Add the [rootCA.pem](rootCA.pem) certificate to your list of trusted certificates.
-This step depends on the operating system you're running:

-- Mac OS: open Keychain Access, choose System from the left navigation bar, choose "Import items..." from the File app menu and select the file.
-Then double-click on the certificate and select always-trust in the Trust panel.

-- Linux: Depending on your Linux distribution, you can use `trust`, `update-ca-certificates` or another command to mark the generated root certificate as trusted.

 ### Use standalone
 From terminal navigate into the folder and run `sudo npm install -g` to install this tool globally.